Json2003/trading-bot/dashboard/README.md

-# Trading Bot Dashboard
+# Splitstar Operations Console Dashboard

-This directory integrates multiple frontend clients and a backend server for interacting with the trading bot.
+This directory integrates multiple frontend clients and a backend server for interacting with the Splitstar Operations Console.

 ## Components

-- **backend/** – Flask server that exposes API endpoints by reusing the trading bot's built-in dashboard.
+- **backend/** – Flask server that exposes API endpoints by reusing the Splitstar Operations Console's built-in dashboard.
 - **electron-app/** – Desktop client implemented with Electron.
 - **flutter_app/** – Mobile client implemented with Flutter.